 Jesse Marchant is in Birmingham next week as part of his tour for his latest (5th) album “Antelope Running”.
 A trio of dates for the UK include a stop at the Actress and Bishop next week.

-Jesse is a NYC artist described as capable of breathtaking compositions somewhere between the ambience of Brian Eno and the classic folk sound of Nick Drake.
+Jesse Marchant is an NYC-based artist described as capable of breath-taking compositions.
+His style lies somewhere between the ambience of Brian Eno and the classic folk sound of Nick Drake.

 Antelope Running finds Marchant traveling through time to recall a near-death experience from his youth and a hotel suite bender just before he met his wife.
-His recollections are as varied as the backdrops for his writing: A hazy stay in a stream-side Catskill cottage, months at home in Brooklyn with protests and riots at his doorstep, and a summer of isolation in the forest that culminated with the news that he was about to become a father.
+His recollections are as varied as the backdrops for his writing.
+These include a hazy stay in a stream-side Catskill cottage and months at home in Brooklyn with protests and riots at his doorstep.
+Or a summer of isolation in the forest that culminated with the news that he was about to become a father.

 The songs on Antelope Running paint the portrait of a man consumed with compassion, looking back.
-Marchant’s acceptance and longing are interwoven, yielding a depth of writing that is clearer and more significant than his past efforts.
+Marchant’s acceptance and longing are interwoven.
+What’s more, they yield a depth of writing that is clearer and more significant than his past efforts.

 This promises to be an interesting evening and we will be there to watch and listen.